-Jesus denounced those who practice righteousness before a human audience - praying aloud to be noticed, fasting with a long face, ostentatious generosity (Matthew 6), and those who claimed titles and insisted on VIP seating (Matthew 23) that falsely suggested God's favour".

-It is most important to pay attention to the fact that the book is structured by having at least three arguments which lead to the clear content of and exposition of "pure and undefiled religion".
+Jesus denounced those who practice righteousness before a human audience - praying aloud to be noticed, fasting with a long face, ostentatious generosity (Matthew 6), and those who claimed titles and insisted on VIP seating (Matthew 23) that falsely suggested God's favor".
+Pay attention to the fact that the book is arranged so that it has at least three arguments which lead to the clear content of and exposition of "pure and undefiled religion".

-Emphasizing that all believers are going to be faced with temptation they therefore will face a series of moral choices.
-They are to be blamed and cannot avoid responsibility for these choices for there has been a clear contrast stated between the gifts that come from God following the birth that God gives, with the resulting actions that they should manifest, and the desires that leads us to sin and death.
+It emphasizes that all believers are going to be faced with temptation and they therefore will face a series of moral choices.
+They are to be blamed for the choices they make.
+They cannot avoid responsibility for these choices for there has been a clear contrast stated between the gifts that come from God following the birth that God gives, with the resulting actions that they should manifest, and the desires that leads us to sin and death.